 When babies are first born, it’s standard for nurses to put a hat on the newborn to keep them warm, but once you’ve brought your precious cargo home, it’s not necessary to keep a hat on the baby’s head.
 In fact, wearing a hat all the time can lead to overheating.
 If you’re taking your baby out in winter weather, a cap and a pair of mittens are definitely necessary to protect him or her from harsh weather they have never before experienced.
 Babies can certainly wear hats indoors as well, but be mindful of how they react.
 If they’re fussing, remove the accessory, or if you notice that their face is red or feels extra warm, take the hat off immediately.
 Though caps are not a necessary piece of baby clothing unless, as mentioned, it’s winter, it’s still good to have a few on hand for situations that may require extra warmth.

-While baby clothes are an important part of dressing your newborn, swaddles and blankets are even more vital in the first few months.
+While baby clothes are an important part of dressing your newborn, blankets are even more vital in the first few months.
 Throughout the day, you’ll want to tuck the baby up in a soft blanket to keep him or her comfortable and warm.
 Any time you travel with the baby, especially on your way home from the hospital, you should keep the infant wrapped up in a blanket.
-Swaddles are a very useful item to purchase before the baby is born because they can easily be wrapped and secured around the newborn.
-Available in a range of adorable patterns and colors, swaddles and blankets are one of the most important items of baby clothes.
+Available in a range of adorable patterns and colors, blankets are one of the most important items of baby clothes.

 Sometimes overlooked, bath gear is another important accessory a baby will need once home.
 Gerber Childrenswear towels are designed with hoods to make it easy to dry the baby’s entire body off once bath time is over.
 These hooded towels are so cute you’ll want to order them in multiple designs with hoods that look like different animals—sheep and bears–or stitched with a princess crown on top.
 Made from terry cloth, the bath towels are the perfect softness for baby’s smooth, sensitive skin and quickly soak up moisture to keep your newborn dry.